-- 1. If you own your own business, plan now for what should happen when you are gone - 2.
-Qualified plan assets may require special planning attention - 3.
-Out-of-state real property or foreign assets may benefit from probate avoidance planning and/or require special tax reporting - 4.
-There are lots of options for charitable giving during life or by your Will - 5.
-Same-sex couples who choose not to marry need to plan with particular care
+KEEP IN MIND: 1.
+If you own your own business, plan now for what should happen when you are gone 2.
+Qualified plan assets may require special planning attention 3.
+Out-of-state real property or foreign assets may benefit from probate avoidance planning and/or require special tax reporting 4.
+You have lots of options for charitable giving - during life or by your Will 5.
+Same-sex couples who choose not to marry need to plan with particular care 6.
+While the federal estate tax may no longer be a concern in your planning (or even if it is), income tax planning remains important.